Gary Peters (baseball): Chicago White Sox

+Boston Red Sox

+Peters played for the Red Sox from 1970-1972, with win-loss records of 16-11 (34 starts) and 14-11 (32 starts) in his first two years.
+In 1972, he appeared in 33 games, but only started four, ending with a 3-3 record.
+He was released by the Red Sox on October 27, 1972.

+Legacy

-Peters was named to the American League All-Star roster in 1964 and 1967, and finished in the top 10 in the Most Valuable Player voting in 1963, 1964, and 1967.
-He had a .222 lifetime batting average and hit 19 home runs and 102 RBI.
-He was frequently used as a pinch-hitter, once winning a game with a pinch-hit home run.
-On May 5, 1968, Peters hit a grand slam in Comiskey Park, helping the White Sox to a 5-1 victory over the New York Yankees.
+Peters had a 124-103 career record with a 3.25 ERA and 1,420 strikeouts in 359 appearances (286 starts), and a WAR of 28.7.
+As a hitter, he had a .222 lifetime batting average, with hit 19 home runs and 102 RBIs.
+He was frequently used as a pinch-hitter, once winning a game with a pinch-hit home run against the Kansas City Athletics in the bottom of the 13th inning.
+On May 5, 1968, Peters hit a grand slam in Comiskey Park, helping the White Sox to a 5–1 victory over the New York Yankees.
+Four of his 19 home runs were hit as a pinch hitter.
 He was also used as a pinch-runner.

+At the time of his death, Peters's 1,098 strikeouts with the White Sox were the eighth most in team history.

+For both the White Sox and Red Sox, Peters was a player representative to the Major League Baseball Players Association.
+In 1972, he was also an American League representative, participating in meetings that led to the first players' strike.

 Peters was a big practical joker.
 Once, when the White Sox went to play the Los Angeles Angels, they found themselves at the same hotel as the Yankees, who had not left for their next destination yet.
 Obtaining the key to Joe Pepitone's room, Peters snuck into the hitter's room in the middle of the night and started jumping on the bed and screaming, scaring the hitter tremendously until Pepitone finally got the lights turned on and figured out what had happened.
 Another time, he caught a baby octopus while skindiving and threw it at Ed Stroud in the locker room the next day.

+Honors

 On September 30, 2000, the Chicago White Sox announced that Gary Peters and 26 other former and active White Sox players were members of the Chicago White Sox All-Century Team.